pitchpoint-solutions/docs.pitchpointsolutions.io/_developer_guides/orders/querying.md

 Even though `nextMarker` is present, because `count` (value of `1` in this example) is less than `limit` (value of `5` in this example), there are no more results to return.

-### Step 5: Find orders greater than a specific date after the maker and limit the results to 5
+### Step 5: Find orders greater than a specific date and limit the results to 5

 ```bash
 curl -X POST https://api.pointservices.com/riskinsight-services-ws/resources/v1/orders/query